|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 A lom (plural lumim) is a similar ideology, mindset or philosophy that unites people.
 Clearly the LORD instructed that Esau and Jacob have different ideologies that will conflict.
 Since this began in the Other World (the womb before birth), the sages of Torah say it will be an eternal conflict, as history has thus far borne out.

 Despite the high wall Israel is building around its borders with the projected Palestinian boundaries, it is reaching to say that these are separate states.
 More than 170,000 Jewish settlers currently live in Judea-Samaria, the so-called West Bank (of the former Hashemite Kingdom of Jordan).
-And the true biblical heirs -- the House of Joseph -- are still getting their acts together in exile.

 Other questions that arise from this prophecy are What will cause the might to pass from one to the other?
 Who is the elder?
 How shall the younger be served by the elder?
 Why this discrimination between the elder and the younger?
 And, is this in fact an eternal conflict or does it have a resolution?